For consumers For business

 What is a living wage?

-The living wage movement took off in Baltimore in 1994 when the city passed living wage laws, when it became clear that many of the people living in Baltimore’s homeless shelters were employed in full time jobs.
+In the US, the modern living wage movement gained traction in Baltimore in 1994 when the city passed living wage laws, after it became clear that many of the people living in Baltimore’s homeless shelters were employed in full-time jobs.
 Campaigners found that sustaining a decent quality of life on the city’s minimum wage was impossible.

-According to Jon Gertner, this response indicated the basic belief “that no one who works full time should have to live in poverty.”
-Simply put, the logic behind the push for a living wage is based on the rather instinctive assumption that a person who works long, hard hours should be rewarded for not having to live below the poverty line.
+Writing in The New York Times, Jon Gertner said this response indicated the basic belief “that no one who works full time should have to live in poverty.”
+Simply put, the logic behind the push for a living wage is based on the rather instinctive assumption that a person who works long, hard hours should be rewarded and not live below the poverty line.
 Although most governments and companies support this in principle, the reality is often far bleaker.

 How are living wages calculated?